 - Examine your dog’s eyes regularly.

-- Take your dog to the vet if his eyes look cloudy or
+- Take your dog to the vet if their eyes look cloudy or bluish-gray.

-- Take your dog to the vet if you suspect she’s having trouble
+- Take your dog to the vet if you suspect they're having trouble seeing.